itera-io/terraform-provider-taikun/docs/data-sources/standalone_profile.md

 ---
 page_title: "taikun_standalone_profile Data Source - terraform-provider-taikun"
 subcategory: ""
-description: |-   Get a Standalone profile by its ID.
+description: |-   Get a standalone profile by its ID.
 ---

 # taikun_standalone_profile (Data Source)

-Get a Standalone profile by its ID.
+Get a standalone profile by its ID.

 ~> **Role Requirement** To use the `taikun_standalone_profile` data source, you need a Manager or Partner account.